top of page

 Anyone who follows us knows we are very fond of Crust Bakery Bar Bistro and their range of doughnuts.
 There are very few (if any) we haven’t tried.

-What we like the most is that the dough has the perfect balance of light and fluffy, whilst still chewy enough to make each bite count.
-Add to that great tasting fillings and you are in for a winner.
+What we like the most is that the dough is the perfect balance of light and fluffy while still chewy enough to make each bite count.
+Add to that great-tasting fillings, and you are in for a winner.

 Their recent Figolli one with frangipan filling was one of the best doughnuts we ever tasted.
 Other OMGFoodMalta favourites would be pistachio, ricotta and salted caramel doughnuts.